victorsungo/MMDialog/Readme.md

-# MMDialo: A Large-scale Multi-turn Dialogue Dataset Towards Multi-modal Open-domain Conversation
+# MMDialog: A Large-scale Multi-turn Dialogue Dataset Towards Multi-modal Open-domain Conversation

-This repository is the official site of ''MMDialo: A Large-scale Multi-turn Dialogue Dataset Towards Multi-modal Open-domain Conversation''
+This repository is the official site of ''MMDialog: A Large-scale Multi-turn Dialogue Dataset Towards Multi-modal Open-domain Conversation''

 ## About the dataset

-**A Dialogue Case of MMDialo:**
+**A Dialogue Case of MMDialog:**

 <img title="Dataset ADialogueCase" alt="Dataset ADialogueCase" src="./ADialogueCase.PNG" style="height: 500px;"/>